BumbleB2na/smarter-tv/README.md

 * originally intended for this to be run from harddrive so, images have not been optimized for web and isotope grid is initialized assuming all images are loaded instantly.
 This approach may still work well as a progressive web app (PWA).

 # Ideas for minor version improvements
+* prevent tabnabbing vulnerability from target="_blank"
+* add "about" section accessed from menu icon in top-right to see version number and a link to the github page
 * initialize isotope grid after visible images are done loading so that this can work better as a webpage
 * ensure this is accessible
 * add a secondary filter group that separates out global content (e.g: Youtube.com), Canadian content, USA content, UK content, and local content (e.g: Calgary, Alberta, Canada).
 It can be applied along with the primary (existing) filter group.
 * an area to enter in your City.. maybe a zip/postal code.. that can be used to give you contextual content such as local weather.
 It may also default you to the secondary filter group that shows content available in your location.
 * have it read from a JSON file and populate cards using HTML templates.
 Allow customzations to the JSON file
+* make watch later section work better and maybe add customizable "watch later" sections to any card
 * reminders of things you'd like to watch
 * pull list of video updates from select websites such as netflix
 * add dynamic data to cards from data pulled